PriscilaMonteiro/node-api1-project-1/README.md

 - add the `cors` npm module: `npm i cors`.
 - add `server.use(cors())` after `server.use(express.json())`.

+CORS - Cross Origin Resource Sharing is a mechanism that allows a website url to request data from a different url

 Create a new React application and connect it to your server:

 - the React application can be anywhere, but, for this project create it inside the folder for the solution.